-You may take the SAT at any of the seven administrations offered through the school year, but most students take the SAT once in the spring of their junior year.
-That way, they can take the test again in the fall of their senior year to see if they can improve their scores.
+You may take the SAT or ACT at any of the seven administrations offered through the school year, but most students take one, or both, tests once in the spring of their junior year.
+That way, they can take the preferred test again in the fall of their senior year to see if they can improve their scores.

-Don’t let test fees hold you back from taking the SAT or applying to college.
-Ask your counselor about SAT fee waivers.
-Visit sat.org/fee-waivers to see if you qualify.
+Don’t let test fees hold you back from taking the SAT, the ACT, or applying to college.
+Ask your counselor about SAT or ACT fee waivers.

 **Deadlines expire at 11:59 p.m.
 U.S. Eastern Time.

 |October 26th||September 20th|

 Send up to four score reports free by listing those colleges when you register.

 Scores are normally reported 2-8 weeks after your test (5-8 weeks for the ACT with writing).
 Get your score report through your CollegeBoard web account at collegeboard.org or ACT web account at www.actstudent.org.

 AP Exams: UPDATED 3/19/21